Christianity, Devotionals, The Writing Life

 I feel happy and fulfilled when I do anything creative.
 I can feel depressed and useless when I ignore an urge to create.
 I believe, since we are made in the image of the great Creator, there is something in our Spiritual DNA that desires to create — a story, a painting, a song, a flowerbed, a delicious dinner.
 God works in us “both to will and do of His good pleasure.”

-When I’m writing my novel, St. Anne’s, I feel fully myself.
+When I’m writing my novel, St. Anne’s Island, I feel fully myself.
 I know that nobody else can create the story I am writing.
 My unique fingerprint is on the work.
 It may be imperfect, but God will grow me through my obedience to His promptings.
 Sometimes words flow without effort.
 Upon re-reading a passage, I have thought, “Where did that come from?”
 When God’s in control, I write better than I know how to write.

 I think all true creativity is incarnational, requiring only a willing vessel for God to use.
 The Father called the virgin Mary to be willing to create His only begotten Son.
 She agreed to the angel’s news with the words, “Behold the handmaid of the LORD: be it unto me according to thy word.”